raunak-sood2003/Numpy-Deep-Learning-Library/README.md

 ## About NPDL

-NPDL is a deep learning framework written purely in Numpy.
-I made this library as an excercise in deep learning theory as well as practice with Python and Numpy implementation.
+NPDL is a deep learning framework written purely in NumPy.
+I made this library as an excercise in deep learning theory as well as practice with Python and NumPy implementation.

 ### Properties of NPDL